 I find cupcakes work better than cake for casual events like this because they are easy to serve and eat.
 No cake cutting, forks or even plates required!

 Here’s my list of patriotic desserts that work well for a cookout.
 Although some of them are a little more labor intensive than others, they can all be done ahead of time.
 So they won’t add to your day-of-the-party tasks.

 I have to say that at my 4th of July parties, most people are drinking beer.
 But I do still like to have at least one summer drink option for the non-beer drinkers.

 Homemade lemonade (recipe HERE) is pretty much the perfect option for kids and anyone else who doesn’t want an alcoholic beverage.
 And it also works well as a mixer with vodka (or other liquors) if you are so inclined.

 I’m also a big fan of Sangria in the summer.
 What’s more refreshing than wine with berries?

 This recipe for berries and lime sangria uses a rose wine which makes it perfect for a hot summer evening.

-I have 2 favorite recipes the classic mint Mojito and the pomegranite basil Mojito.
+I have 2 favorite recipes the classic mint Mojito and the pomegranate basil Mojito.
 Although both of these recipes are for virgin cocktails, you can make them into the non-virgin version by adding 1 or 2 ounces of white rum.

 Whichever drink you go with, it’s helpful to mix enough in advance that you don’t have to keep making drinks all afternoon.
 Even better?
 Use a beverage dispenser (like the Sangria picture above).
 That way it’s really easy for people to help themselves…and you won’t get any flies helping themselves to your cocktail!

 That’s the run down of my 4th of July party ideas at the moment (I will add to them as I come up with new ones).
-Hopefully, you’ve found some inspiration for you own Independence Day party.
+Hopefully, you’ve found some inspiration for your own Independence Day party.